Configure Custom Styling

 </script>

-This script checks the user's preference and applies the dark theme if they have set it
+This script checks the user's preference and applies the dark theme if they've set it

 or if their system preference is for dark mode.
-We do not want to do this in the scripts.js file,
+You don't want to do this in the scripts.js file,

-as it will not be executed until the page has loaded, which will cause a flash of unstyled content (FOUC).
+as it won't be executed until the page has loaded, which will cause a flash of unstyled content (FOUC).

 Custom CSS Framework Settings